-The College enrolled 424 ESFA funded 16-18 year old students as well as 23 students who were funded by Advanced Learning Loans.
+The College enrolled 487 ESFA funded students as well as 37 students who were funded by Advanced Learning Loans.

 Higher Education students are partly funded by the Office for Students (OfS) and partly by student tuition fee loans.
-In 2019/20 the College enrolled 282 full-time and 25 part time undergraduate HE students.
-40 postgraduate MA students were also enrolled.
+In 2020/21 the College enrolled 303 full-time and 19 part time undergraduate HE students.
+37 postgraduate MA students were also enrolled.